A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Experiments and results

-\subsubsection{Overall Semantic Quality}
+\subsubsection{Overall semantic quality}

-To assess end-to-end semantic understanding, we computed mean Intersection over Union (mIoU) of projected masks against manually annotated ground truth.
+To assess overall semantic understanding, we computed the mean Intersection over Union (mIoU) between the projected semantic masks and manually annotated foreground masks.
 Our framework achieves a 2D segmentation mIoU of 0.87 averaged across all views and objects, and 3D projection consistency reaches 0.93.
 These results confirm that our multi-view fusion approach effectively bridges 2D perception and 3D geometric reconstruction, providing a reliable semantic layer for robotic manipulation.

-\subsection{Ablation Study on Point Cloud Cleaning}
+\subsection{Ablation study on point cloud cleaning}

 To validate the effectiveness of each component within our cleaning pipeline, we conducted a rigorous ablation study on four representative objects from the L1-Basic and L2-Complex categories (Blue Box, Yellow Cube, Toy Hammer, Scissors).
-The raw point cloud generated by 3DGS typically contains floaters and ghosting artifacts that compromise geometric accuracy.
+The raw point cloud generated by 3DGS typically contains floaters and ghosting artefacts that compromise geometric accuracy.
 To qualitatively illustrate this issue and the effectiveness of our cleaning pipeline, we present representative results in Figure~\ref{fig:point_cloud_cl}.
 Raw 3DGS reconstructions contain floating artefacts and surface fuzziness, which can create unreliable geometry for collision checking and motion planning.
 After applying the proposed multi-stage filtering strategy, the refined point clouds show clearer object boundaries and improved structural consistency.
 This qualitative comparison shows why geometric cleaning is required before converting 3DGS reconstructions into planning-ready digital twins.

-We compared four configurations: the original 3DGS output serving as baseline; de-noise only, applying attribute-based filtering (opacity and colour thresholds); cluster only, applying DBSCAN spatial clustering ($\text{eps}=0.02$, $\text{min\_samples}=10$); and our full method combining both components sequentially.
+We compared four configurations: the original 3DGS output serving as baseline; denoising only, applying attribute-based filtering (opacity and colour thresholds); clustering only, applying DBSCAN spatial clustering ($\text{eps}=0.02$, $\text{min\_samples}=10$); and our full method combining both components sequentially.
 Results are presented in Table~\ref{tab:geometry_results_ablation}.